SilverHolo/HiCu-Medical-Image-recognition/README.md

 https://github.com/jamesmullenbach/caml-mimic/tree/master/mimicdata/mimic3

+Both of these go in the DN3HiCu/data/mimic3 file

+with the D_ICD_DIAGNOSES.csv and D_ICD_PROCEDURES just in the DN3HiCu/data file

 #Setup

 The Original setup was a bit old and some dependencies were out of date however it could work but i made edits to my local machine to make it easier for update dependencies the old ones